 ONENWON INC. Hole In One Insurance – Terms & Conditions

-The Dominion of Canada General Insurance Company of Canada, will indemnify the Named Insured on Certificates issued under this agreement, an amount not to exceed the amount stated on the Certificate and in any event subject to the maximum limits stated in these Terms and Conditions, for the costs incurred in providing an award to the golfing participant, who during the Policy period specified on the Certificate, makes the first Hole-in-one on a defined and selected hole in a specified tournament.
+The Travelers of Canada General Insurance Company of Canada, will indemnify the Named Insured on Certificates issued under this agreement, an amount not to exceed the amount stated on the Certificate and in any event subject to the maximum limits stated in these Terms and Conditions, for the costs incurred in providing an award to the golfing participant, who during the Policy period specified on the Certificate, makes the first Hole-in-one on a defined and selected hole in a specified tournament.
 Subject to the prize restoration clause below, subsequent hole-in-one(s) made during the specified tournament on covered holes, will be considered null & void and the value of the prize is considered payable for the first hole-in-one only.

-All policies issued will be underwritten by The Dominion of Canada General Insurance Company, 165 University Avenue, Toronto, ON M5H 3B9.
-The Dominion provides the insurance related to the information listed in return for premium payment and subject to the terms and conditions being honoured.
+All policies issued will be underwritten by The Travelers of Canada General Insurance Company, 165 University Avenue, Toronto, ON M5H 3B9.
+The Travelers provides the insurance related to the information listed in return for premium payment and subject to the terms and conditions being honoured.
 The event must be an official golf tournament, registered with the golf course named in the certificate issued.
 Policies must be purchased and issued a minimum of 24 hours prior to the tournament tee time.
 Qualification of any contestant and event location is subject to OneNwon Inc. approval.

 If any change requests are necessary after a policy has been issued, OneNwon Inc. must be notified in writing a minimum of 24 hours in advance and said changes will be subject to underwriting approval and issuance of new policy.
 An increased premium or policy fee may be incurred as a result of the change requested.
 Failure to notify OneNwon Inc. will or may result in a denied claim.